tavip/linux/Documentation/labs/deferred_work.rst

 * MY_IOCTL_TIMER_CANCEL to deactivate the timer.

-.. note:: Review `ioctl`_ section for a way to access the ioctl
+.. note:: Review :ref:`ioctl` for a way to access the ioctl argument.
-	  argument.

 .. note:: Review the `Timers`_ section for information on enabling / disabling a timer.
 In the timer handler, display the current